nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

    Autofocusing and auto light adjustment is still a bear, often wasting the first 20 seconds of each shot, but having fewer shots helped.

-2. I wanted to do a more 'natural' job of it but I'm not much of an actor so you can tell I'm reading it a lot of the time from the scripts pinned either side of the camera.
+2. I'm reading the script a lot of the time from the scripts pinned either side of the camera.
 I'd like to do a better job of this but it takes such an enormous amount of time.